-Appendix C

-Essential training
+Appendix C Essential training

 Training Scope Frequency

-Planning Planning legislation and case law.
-Local Plan Prior to sitting on
+Planning Committee Planning legislation and case law.
+Local Plan policies.

-Committee policies.
 Procedures.
 Role on Planning Committee.
-Planning Committee

-Role of a Member of Local Planning Authority minimum of every two years.
+Prior to sitting on Planning Committee minimum of every two years.
 Refresher training may be given more frequently.

+Role of a Member of Local Planning Authority

 Planning Code of Good Practice

 Relationship to Members' Code of Conduct

 Development proposals and Interests under Members' Code of Conduct

 Fettering Discretion in the Planning Process

 Lobbying of and by Councillors

 Contact with applicants, developers and

 objectors

 Role of Officers

 Decision Making

 Public Speaking at Meetings

 Site Visits

 How to determine Planning Applications

-Licensing Committee Licensing legislation, policies and procedures relevant to the remit of the Committee and its Sub-Committees.
-Prior to sitting on the Committee or its Suband its Sub- General Principles of each Act Committees minimum of every12 months.
+Licensing Licensing legislation, policies and procedures Prior to sitting on the

+Committee relevant to the remit of the Committee and its Sub- Committees.
+Committee or its Sub- Committees minimum of every12 months.

+and its Sub- General Principles of each Act

 Committees Role of Members

 Ward Member Role

 Licensing Objectives

 Determining Licensing Applications

 Joint Employment and Appeals Committee and its Sub-Committees Recruitment and selection.
 Prior to sitting on the

 HR Legislation, policies and practice within the remit of the Committee and its Sub-Committee Committee or its Sub- Committee occasional

+1

 Employee Appeals Committee refresher training may be given.

-Standards Legislation, case law, policies and procedures relevant to the remit of the Committee and its Sub-Committees Prior to sitting on the

-And its Sub- Committee or its Sub-

-Committees Committees minimum of every four years.

-Code of Understanding of the Members' Code of At the point of election and on subsequent

-Conduct / Conduct and the governance of the Council. re-election(s)

-Ethical Responsibilities and role as a Councillor.

-Governance Outline of Constitution

-Promoting and maintaining high standards of conduct by Members

-Code of Conduct (including Gifts and

-Hospitality)

-The Register of Interests

-Protocols

-Guidance

-Dispensations

-Political Publicity - rules

-Data Protection

-Freedom of Information

-Equalities and Diversity To tackle discrimination and social exclusion, promote equality of opportunity and foster good relations between all.
-After each election

-Safeguarding To provide guidance and advice to elected Every 2 years.

-Members on;

-roles and responsibilities in relation to

-safeguarding children and vulnerable

-adults and

-how Members should raise any

-concerns and receive assurance about
+Standards And its Sub- Committees Legislation, case law, policies and procedures relevant to the remit of the Committee and its Sub-Committees Prior to sitting on the Committee or its Sub- Committees minimum of every four years.
+Code of Conduct / Ethical Governance Understanding of the Members' Code of Conduct and the governance of the Council.
+Responsibilities and role as a Councillor.
+Outline of Constitution Promoting and maintaining high standards of conduct by Members Code of Conduct (including Gifts and Hospitality) The Register of Interests Protocols Guidance Dispensations Political Publicity - rules Data Protection Freedom of Information At the point of election and on subsequent re-election(s) Equalities and Diversity Safeguarding To tackle discrimination and social exclusion, promote equality of opportunity and foster good relations between all.
+To provide guidance and advice to elected Members on; • roles and responsibilities in relation to safeguarding children and vulnerable adults and • how Members should raise any concerns and receive assurance about After each election Every 2 years.

-Page 20 of 20
+Page 18 of 18

 children and adults who may be at risk Lone Worker Ensuring Members keep themselves safe After election or re- election.
 Refresher (online) annually.
 Fraud Awareness To raise awareness of where fraud may occur in District Councils and what actions should be taken.
 After each election and bi-annually thereafter Chairperson To ensure that Members appointed to Following initial (if appointed as a Chair) Chairmanships have the required knowledge, skills and attributes needed to become an effective Chairman. appointment to position and subject to previous training or experience.
-Audit Committee / Budget Scrutiny Committee Understanding of Local Government Finances Legislation, case law, policies and procedures relevant to the remit of the Committee and its Sub- Committees Prior to sitting on the Committee or its Sub- Committees minimum of every four years.
+Audit Committee / Budget Scrutiny Committee Understanding of Local Government Finances Legislation, case law, policies and procedures relevant to the remit of the Committee and its Sub-Committees Prior to sitting on the Committee or its Sub- Committees minimum of every four years.